pombredanne/watchtower/README.md

 ))
 ```

 Once you save that change, switch back to your browser.
 Looking at the **coffee_tweets** alias notice that we now have a data tuple that has a 1 in it for **is_coffee_tweet**.
 Watchtower is always watching your Mortar project and as changes are made to files its automatically updating the browser window with the latest code and data.
+Watchtower also watches your local data for changes, so we could have have edited our sample data to include a word from **COFFEE_SNOB_PHRASES** to achieve the same result.

 Watchtower will also give you immediate feedback on many errors you make during development.
 Go back to /udfs/python/coffee.py, delete line 3, save, and go back to your browser.
 Watchtower catches the error and points you to the problem with a red error message at the top of the page.
 Go back to the file and undelete line 3 and Watchtower will quickly pick up the change and display your script again.